Bookbot

 En 1915 una red de valerosas espías dejó un legado de gloria y sacrificio.
 Pero también de traición.
 Treinta años después, ha llegado la hora de la verdad.
 1947.
 La joven americana Charlie St. Clair está embarazada, soltera y a punto de ser expulsada de su muy decente familia.
 Mientras su mundo se viene abajo, su única ilusión es la débil esperanza de que su amada prima Rose, que desapareció en la Francia ocupada por los nazis durante la Segunda Guerra Mundial, siga viva.
 1915.
 Un año después del estallido de la Gran Guerra, Eve Gardiner está deseando unirse a la lucha contra los alemanes, así que no duda un instante cuando es reclutada como espía de la organización clandestina conocida como "la red de Alice".
 Tres décadas más tarde, obsesionada por la traición que destruyó la red, Eve pasa sus días entre botellas de alcohol encerrada en su ruinosa casa de Londres.
 Hasta que una joven americana aparece en su puerta pronunciando un nombre que Eve no ha escuchado desde hace décadas y embarcada en una misión: averiguar la verdad sin importar a dónde conduzca.
 Heroísmo, amor y suspense en una apasionante novela inspirada en el episodio histórico real de la red de mujeres espías que salvó a más de mil soldados de la muerte

-The hidden history of Bletchley Park comes to life through the eyes of three extraordinary women who work in secrecy to defeat the Nazis.
-This gripping novel captures the frantic world of the Enigma codebreakers, showcasing meticulous research and strong characterization.
-In 1940, as England prepares to fight, three diverse women arrive at Bletchley Park, where Britain's brightest minds work to break German military codes.
-Osla, a vivacious debutante, seeks to prove herself beyond her privileged life, using her fluent German to translate decoded enemy secrets.
-Mab, a self-made woman from a poor London background, operates the legendary codebreaking machines while concealing her past and searching for a socially advantageous marriage.
-They recognize the potential in Beth, a shy village spinster with a talent for puzzles, who becomes one of the few female cryptanalysts at the Park.
-However, war and secrecy strain their friendship.
-By 1947, as Britain celebrates the royal wedding, a mysterious encrypted letter brings the estranged friends back together, revealing a long-buried betrayal and a traitor from their past.
-Osla, Mab, and Beth must reunite to crack one last code, but each revelation brings them closer to danger and their true enemy.
+• The bestselling author of The Huntress and The Alice Network presents a gripping World War II tale centered on three female code breakers at Bletchley Park and the spy they must uncover post-war.
+In 1940, as England braces for conflict with the Nazis, three distinct women arrive at the enigmatic estate where Britain’s brightest minds work to decode German military messages.
+Osla, a charming debutante with beauty and wealth, yearns to prove her worth beyond her privileged life and uses her fluency in German to translate enemy secrets.
+Mab, a determined self-made woman from a working-class background, operates the famed codebreaking machines while concealing her past and seeking a socially advantageous marriage.
+They recognize the potential in Beth, a shy village spinster whose talent for puzzles makes her one of the few female cryptanalysts at the Park.
+However, the pressures of war and secrecy strain their bond.
+By 1947, as Britain celebrates the royal wedding of Princess Elizabeth and Prince Philip, a mysterious encrypted letter brings the estranged friends back together.
+They must confront a past betrayal that shattered their friendship and led to one being confined to an asylum.
+As they work to decode the message, they draw closer to a hidden enemy from their shared history.

 The Briar Club